matthias-reis/aithir.de/_content/storylines/asimov.md

 "Yes.
 Exactly.
 So you can imagine that it also was a bit awkward.
 I didn't think of it before.
 I had no private moment any more.
-So I finally moved out and built my little hut over here."
+So I finally moved out and built my little hut over here.

----

-"After a while, a year or so, I saw that robots moved out.
+After a while, a year or so, I saw that robots moved out.
 They stayed outside overnight and started to avoid the castle", continued Asimov his story.
 Peter listened eagerly.
 He wanted to know what was going on.
 "Over time, more and more followed.
 They just rested on the fields over here.
 So after a while the field